How to fix storage issues on the Samsung Galaxy Ace

 - Open up the Contacts application from either your Apps list or the icon on your Home screen.

 - Tap the Menu button.

 - You can choose to either import them to your Google account or back to the phone memory.

 So far we’ve only encountered this issue on the Samsung Galaxy Ace, so it may only affect older versions of the Android software like Gingerbread 2.3.
-This issue could appear on other, similar handsets like the HTC Wildfire, so if you find your Contacts app is taking up way too much space, try our guide and see how much space you can free up!
+This issue could also appear on similar handsets like the HTC Wildfire, so if you find your Contacts app is taking up way too much space, try our guide and see how much space you can free up!